Frequently Asked Questions

 - Able to travel outside the U.S. on retreat and on pilgrimage.

 Apply Early, Get a Decision Early!
-Applications received before January 31 are reviewed as they arrive.
-We begin reviewing applications in September and you can get a decision in as little as a few weeks after you apply!
+Applications received before January 31 are reviewed as they arrive and you can get a decision in as little as a few weeks after you apply!

 General Deadline April 1: Applications received after January 31 will be reviewed at this time.